WingsOfAltair/Linx/docs/tunnels.md

-# OllamaLink Tunnel Support
+# Support

-OllamaLink supports multiple tunnel providers to make your local Ollama models accessible from other devices or locations.
+Linx supports multiple tunnel providers to make your local Ollama models accessible from other devices or locations.
 This document covers the available tunnel options and how to configure them.

 ## Available Tunnel Providers